Benefits of Psilocybin Therapy

 DEPRESSION & ANXIETY

-The topic of mental disorders like Depression and Anxiety in their neurophysiological similarities, have led to a high number of research projects aimed at how Psilocybin can be an effective treatment for both of them together.
+The topic of mental disorders like major depressive disorder or Depression and Anxiety in their neurophysiological similarities, have led to a high number of research projects aimed at how Psilocybin can be an effective treatment for both of them together.

 One of the core similarities between brain scans in people with Depression and Anxiety is a decrease in Serotonin (colloquially known as the happiness, well-being and mediator hormone) in the space between a neuron and its target cells.
 What this means is that communication between the brain and the rest of the body can get stilted and repetitive.
 In this study psilocybin was shown to have an important effect on neurochemistry where it was related to the activation of several Serotonin receptors, which in turn showed positive outcomes on depressive symptoms.

 Another very important part of the research with Psilocybin and neurochemistry was related to the DMN or the Default Mode Network.
 The DMN is, simply put, a part of the brain that is responsible for self-referential processing, personal memory retrieval and imagining the future.
 People suffering with Depression and Anxiety show a high correlation to increased activity within the DMN.
 This usually translates as an increase in rumination and worrying.